buffetboy2001/cca_robotics_2021/resources/line_sensors.md

-# Adding the Line Sensors
+# Playing with Line Sensors

 **Module Goal**: connect the line sensors to your Pi and tune each to recognize a black line on a white background.